InHeap/es-controller/README.md

 es6-controller
 ===================

 Controller framework for Nodejs supporting ecmascript-6.
 No more hassling with code in your route. es6-controller automatically set up routing based on your controllers.
+Typescript definition is also present for strict mode.

 ### Contributors